dcooney/block-manager/README.txt

 -  **Globally Enable/Disable Blocks** - Unlike the block manager functionality in the Gutenberg editor, this tool will globally enables/disables blocks for all users on your site.
 -  **Block Search and Filter** - Quickly locate blocks using the block search functionality in the sidebar.
 -  **Filter Hooks** - Use the `gbm_disabled_blocks` filter to control blocks from `functions.php`.
--  **Category Switcher** - Functionality for changing the categories of core Gutenberg blocks.
+-  **Category Switcher** - Functionality for changing the categories Gutenberg blocks.

 ### Filters